Flutterwave/ravepay-nodejs/Readme.md

 ### ```.cancel()```
-This function allows you to cancel an exisiting payment plan
+This function allows you to cancel an exisiting payment plan:

 ```javascript